Simple Table

-is a document element used to arrange content in rows and columns.
-With a table it's easy to organize and display large amounts of data in a grid like structure.
+A Table is a document element used to arrange content in rows and columns.
+With a table, it's easy to organize and display large amounts of data in a grid-like structure.

-GemBox.Document's table concept is same as in most tables, like the ones you can find in Word or HTML documents.
-It's comprised of cells, rows and columns.
+GemBox.Document's table concept is the same as in most tables, like the ones you can find in Word or HTML documents with cells, rows, and columns.
+The difference is that you can create tables programmatically in C# and VB.NET and speed up your Word document handling processes.

 The following example shows how you can create and populate a simple table.